AdityaPalakurty/Door-Unlock-System/README.md

 ## Installation and Maintenance 🛠️

-Installation of the Knock-Based Door Unlock System typically involves mounting the system near the door, configuring the knock pattern, and connecting it to the door lock mechanism.
+Installation of theDoor Unlock System (Knock to Unlock) typically involves mounting the system near the door, configuring the knock pattern, and connecting it to the door lock mechanism.
 Maintenance is minimal and may include periodic battery replacement (if applicable) and software updates.

 ## Security Considerations 🔒

-While the Knock-Based Door Unlock System offers convenience and security, it's essential to consider potential vulnerabilities and take precautions:
+While the Door Unlock System (Knock to Unlock) offers convenience and security, it's essential to consider potential vulnerabilities and take precautions:

 - **Pattern Complexity** 🧩: Encourage users to create complex knock patterns to prevent easy replication.